Trip Planning for Southern Madison

 Mostly Sunny

-Wednesday Night: Partly cloudy, with a low around 14.
-South wind around 16 mph, with gusts as high as 22 mph.
+Friday Night: Mostly clear, with a low around 14.
+North wind 7 to 15 mph becoming south after midnight.
+Winds could gust as high as 22 mph.

 Low: 14 °F